 Lewis seems to disagree.

-Next your eye might wander left of the mural where you will spot a site common in Texas, but one which I had never seen before: the split hardwoods, fuel for all the barbecue — pork and beef, alike — produced by Lewis, tucked safely away inside their own lockers.
+Next, your eye might wander left of the mural where you will spot a sight common in Texas, but one which I had never seen before: the split hardwoods, fuel for all the barbecue — pork and beef, alike — produced by Lewis, tucked safely away inside their own lockers.